-Figure 2.
-Mycelial growth inhibition curves according to fungicide concentration (μg a.i./ml) for the twelve active ingredients evaluated.
-Numbers above the central dashed line corresponds to EC50 value.

 3.2.
 Control efficacy experiments

 Accumulated precipitations and mean temperature registered in General Deheza during the peanut cropping season (December to April) in 2014/15, 2015/16 are presented in Table S1.
 A normal crop development (without severe hydric stress) was observed in both field experiments.
-A total precipitation of 465 and 417 mm was recorded during the pegging phenological stage (January to March) in 2015 and 2016 respectively.
+A total precipitation of 465 and 417 mm was recorded during the pegging phenological stage (January to March) in 2015 and 2016, respectively.

-Smut pressure in pots experiments, indicated by the mean SDP at the non-treated check plants, was higher in 2015 (0.73) than 2016 (0.52).
-Azoxystrobin resulted the lowest SDP values in both years: 0.3 and 0.04 in 2015 and 2016, respectively.
-The latter values represented 59% and 92% control efficacy relative to their corresponding non-treated control.
+Smut pressure in pot experiments, indicated by the mean SDP at the non-treated check plants, was higher in 2015 (0.73) than 2016 (0.52).
+Azoxystrobin resulted in the lowest SDP values in both years: 0.3 and 0.04 in 2015 and 2016, respectively.
+The latter values represented 59% and 92% control efficacy relative to their corresponding non-treated controls.
 No significant differences in smut control were observed between azoxystrobin and difenoconazole (0.43 SDP, 41% control efficiency) in 2015 or from cyproconazole (0.09 SPD, 82% control efficiency) or tebuconazole (0.13 SPD, 74% control efficiency) in 2016.
-Intermediate smut control were observed with tebuconazole, picoxystrobin and cyproconazole in 2015, and picoxystrobin, propiconazole, mancozeb, difenoconazole and kresoxim-methyl in 2016.
-On the other hand, the mean SDP for chlorothalonil, penthiopyrad, thiophanate-methyl and pyraclostrobin did not differ from the nontreated check in both years (Table 2; Figure 3).
+Intermediate smut control was observed with tebuconazole, picoxystrobin, and cyproconazole in 2015, and picoxystrobin, propiconazole, mancozeb, difenoconazole, and kresoxim-methyl in 2016.
+On the other hand, the mean SDP for chlorothalonil, penthiopyrad, thiophanate-methyl, and pyraclostrobin did not differ from the non-treated check in both years (Table 2; Figure 3).

-Table 2.
-Severely damaged pods, control efficiency, and corresponding statistics for the 12 fungicides evaluated for the control of peanut smut on pots experiments in 2015 and 2016.